 Features: Interviews, opinion pieces, retrospectives, and general feature writing.
 We commission these in all sections of the magazine, with word counts of between 700-1400w.
 We will sometimes go longer, but only in very specific circumstances.

-Reviews: Books, Film & TV, Music and Art are the regular review sections in print; COVID-19 has put this side of things into flux, but we do still plan to commission reviews in the fairly near-future.
+Reviews: Books, Film & TV, Music and Art are the regular review sections in print, with additional reviews in those sections and others running online.
 200-400 words, depending on the circumstances.

 Anything else you see in print or online (news, track premieres, list/round-up articles, the back page Q+A, the newsletter etc) is produced by staff writers and isn’t commissioned out.